iPlug2/iPlug2/Documentation/examples.md

 If you change your project to dynamic linking, you'll need to provide the redistributable in your installer, google for "Microsoft Visual C++ 2017 Redistributable Package".

-@todo This may need to be updated due to recent Microsoft changes
+\todo This may need to be updated due to recent Microsoft changes

 ## macOS Issues